 Get this: taking a webinar or workshop, even though these two things cost money, can actually save you money in the long run!

 Don't have gorgeous hardwood floors, backdrops, etc, but want to set up an indoor studio?
-Want to dabble in studio lighting, but don't want to drop hundreds and hundreds of dollars?
+Want to dabble in studio lighting, but don't want to drop hundreds and hundreds of dollars on lighting equipment?
 You're not alone, I promise.

-We are bombarded by ads showing us the top-of-the-line equipment.
-We also see many established photographers who have the means to afford the latest and greatest.
+We are constantly bombarded by ads showing us top-of-the-line equipment.
+And we see many established photographers who have the means to afford the latest and greatest.
 Naturally, this causes some gear envy in all of us from time-to-time.

-Here's the deal, though: with a little bit of research and resourcefulness, you can set up a pretty awesome studio, or dabble in flash photography, or make a really awesome camera bag without spending $300, or find a cool camera strap on Etsy that won't break your piggy bank.
+Here's the deal, though: with a little bit of research and resourcefulness, you can set up a pretty awesome studio, or dabble in flash photography, or make your own really awesome camera bag without spending a lot of money.
 You just need to know where to start, and where to look!

 My go-to for DIY inspiration is always Pinterest.
-You can find a lot of things on there that will help save you money, however, disclaimer:
+You can find a lot of things on there that will help save you money.

-Also, speaking of being thrifty, be sure to keep an eye on local thrift stores, flea markets and yard sales for things that you can use in your photography.
-Some times, you'll really luck out, you just have to be diligent.
+Also, speaking of being thrifty, be sure to keep an eye on local flea markets, thrift stores, and yard sales for things that you can use in your photography.
+Sometimes you will really luck out!

 While we all love shiny, brand new things, purchasing used equipment can save you hundreds of dollars.